gavtoski/PACE_IVIM/README.md

 **Prior-Informed Anatomical Context Encoding for 3-Compartment IVIM MRI**

-Reference implementation and synthetic evaluation for the PACE model, which fits a three component IVIM model to diffusion weighted brain MRI:
+Provides the implementation and synthetic evaluation for the PACE model, which fits a three component IVIM model to diffusion weighted brain MRI:

 ```